minjung-mj-kim/project/fake_news/README.md

 4. Dataset expansion and model improvement

-    - Try to generate and test on (probably) non-existing type of news, such as true events written with fake news vibe, or wrong news with professional tone.

     - Test and upgrade this model by including more dataset and features (using other research data, kaggle, web scrapping, etc).